jax-ml/jax/jax/experimental/jax2tf/README.md

          The abstract value of the dimension is going to be set to this variable.
          The corresponding dimension in `TensorSpec` can be `None` or can be a constant.
-       * All occurrences of a shape variable in any dimension for any argument are assumed to be equal.
+       * All occurrences of a dimension variable in any dimension for any argument are assumed to be equal.

 Note that `polymorphic_shapes` controls the shape abstraction used by JAX when tracing